Checklist: Things to Look for Before Buying a Property

 Tips for Buying a House in India 2025

-- Check If the builder makes timely delivery of the projects
+Test whether the builder ensures delivery of the projects on time.

-- Ensure the builder has all necessary approvals for the project, such as land use certificates, approved building plans, commencement certificates, and environmental clearances.
+Make sure that the builder obtains all the approvals required by the project including land use certificates, approved building plans, commencement certificates, and environmental clearances.

-- For completed projects, check for the Occupation Certificate (OC) and Completion Certificate (CC)
+In the case of completed projects, look at the Occupation Certificate (OC) and Completion Certificate (CC).

 Conclusion